OfficeDev/open-xml-docs/docs/general/features.md

 {
 }
 ```

 > [!NOTE]
 > The feature collection on elements is readonly.
 This is due to memory issues if it is made writeable.
 If this is needed, please engage on https://github.com/dotnet/open-xml-sdk to let us know your scenario.

 ## Visualizing Registered Features

-The in-box implementations of the `IFeatureCollection` provide a helpful debug view so you can see what features are available and what their properties/fields are:
+The in-box implementations of the <xref:DocumentFormat.OpenXml.Features.IFeatureCollection> provide a helpful debug view so you can see what features are available and what their properties/fields are:

 ![Features Debug View](../media/feature-debug-view.png)